 Along with the rules and guidelines for when a child comes into care, we learned about the foster care system.
 We watched videos to prepare us for potential situations.
 Most importantly, we talked.
 We talked about why we were there.
 We talked about our goals.
 We talked about our fears and doubts.
 When the classes were over, I felt completely different about the process.
 I was even more excited.

 I took the classes in the spring then spent all summer finishing up paperwork and waiting.
-The waiting is the hardest part of the process.
+Waiting is the hardest part of the process.
 I had even received a call to foster twin girls that summer, but my paperwork hadn’t been processed, so I was not able to.
 It took the state about two to three months to process all of my information.

 The day after I was told my license had gone through, I received a call for a little girl who needed to be removed from her current foster home as soon as possible, and they asked if I would be interested.
 I agreed and drove to meet with the caseworker.